-This course looks at the history, development, and current practices of probation and parole.
+ADVISORIES: Eligibility for English 125 and 126.
+This course presents an overview of the supervision current practices of probation and parole.
 It also analyzes the current trends and issues of community-based corrections, as well as alternatives for offenders.
 (A, CSU) (C-ID AJ 200 CRIM 20 + CRIM 28)